-I have been waiting for today to share this recipe with you…
+I have been waiting for today to share this recipe for rice flour roti with you…

 Why today?
 Because this is a magical recipe and I wanted to share it on the three-year anniversary of my most magical day: my wedding.